PurpurMC/PurpurDocs/docs/Configuration.md

 * invulnerable-while-accepting-resource-pack
     * **default**: false
     * **description**: Sets the player as invulnerable while they download the resource pack.
+* fix-stuck-in-portal
+    * **default**: false
+    * **description**: If the player is stuck inside a portal with no way of getting out, walking to another block will reset the portal cooldown, allowing them to teleport back through the portal
 * idle-timeout
     * kick-if-idle
         - **default**: true